zkkython/sglang-jax-gpu/docs/developer_guide/jax_tutorial.md

 #### Why We Chose JAX

-Among the many deep learning frameworks available (like PyTorch and TensorFlow), we chose JAX as our core backend for three key advantages that are crucial for building a high-performance inference system for large language models.
+Among the many deep learning frameworks available (like PyTorch and TensorFlow), we choose JAX as our core backend for three key advantages that are crucial for building a high-performance inference system for large language models.

 **1. Native Distributed Semantics**